matijakljajic/semb-pharo/README.md

         load
 ```

+### How to start the game?

+Executing:
+- `OXO playVsPlayer` will start a 2-player game.
-Executing `OXO playVsPlayer` or `OXO playVsComputer` will start your game.
+- `OXO playVsComputer` will start a 1-player game.

 ### License